This article was originally published in August of 2018 but has been updated to include relevant content.

-These intense storms create very localized rainfall and often associated with flash flooding, because the desert ground cannot handle large amounts of rainfall.
+These intense storms create very localized rainfall and are often associated with flash flooding, because the desert ground cannot handle large amounts of rainfall.
 The rainfall does not easily absorb into the ground but stays on the surface and creates localized areas of flooding.
-Flash flooding events can become very dangerous very quickly, so please learn about flood safety before a flooding event and learn how to keep the water from seeping into your home.
+Flash flooding events can become dangerous very quickly, so read up on flood safety before a flooding event and learn how to keep the water from seeping into your home.
 Keep tabs on your hourly rainfall this monsoon season with a digital rain gauge with a storm alert feature, or learn about more ways to monitor and track your rainfall totals.

 Sometimes the rainfall from these thunderstorms in the Southwest evaporates in the dry desert air before reaching the surface.
-This is called virga and can create some beautiful scenery.
-However, this can be potentially dangerous as dry lightning events increase the risk for wildfires.
+This phenomenon is called virga, which can create some beautiful scenery.
+However, it can be potentially dangerous as dry lightning events increase the risk for wildfires.

 Dust storms (also known hilariously as haboobs) are also associated with the Southwest Monsoon.
 These massive dust storms can develop from the thunderstorm’s outflow boundary, created when the downburst hits the ground and picks up dirt and dust from the desert.
 This creates the appearance of a wall of dust ahead of the storm’s motion.
 Learn how to stay safe during dust storms before you are caught in one and monitor for strong wind speeds at your location with a wireless home weather station.